How are personal statements useful for students?

 As with any academic assignment, students are not advised to write a personal statement too quickly or without careful though.
 Instead, a student should brainstorm ideas to identify the most effective information for increasing the likelihood of securing a job or scholarship, making sure to carefully select, write, edit and proofread those ideas in a logical order.

-To find out more about the types of information that should be included when completing an effective personal statement, continue reading on with Lesson 2.
+To find out more about the types of information that should be included when completing an effective personal statement, continue reading on with Chapter 2.

-Lesson 3 explores the topic: What are the five pitfalls of personal statements?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: What are the five pitfalls of personal statements?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.